 De Bono states that there are three objectives to a conversation: to reach agreement, to agree on the points of difference and to have an interesting time together.
 How do we reply or respond to parts of the conversation will further direct the conversation.
 There are a number of reasons to respond to a comment: asking for clarification, offering support, sharing examples and stories, building on the conversation points, extending the discussion, carrying the discussion forward into practice or modifying the proposition being stated.

 During the next two weeks, try

 - #2 to ask for clarification whenever you are unclear or in doubt about something the mentor tells you or shows you.

 - #3 to support a point your mentor makes with additional facts, figures, evidence etc.

 - # 5 to share a personal story that illustrates the conversation topic.

 - # 10 to modify an idea to make it more acceptable to yourself and to make it stronger or more practical.

 Quirien Mulder ten Kate

 The in-depth this year will incorporate a discussion and application of Edward de Bono’s book, called How to Have a Beautiful Mind.
 What can you do to make your mind more beautiful?
-This mind can be appreciated by others, often in conversations.
-This project is built on conversations between you and your mentor.
+Others, in particular your in-depth project mentors, will appreciate having beautiful conversations with you.
+This project’s secondary purpose focuses on conducting and analyzing conversations between you and your mentor.
 You are going to learn from your mentor by careful observations as well as conversations about your observations of his or her craft.
 This in-depth project is not about reading about your craft but about practicing your craft.
 The habits described in this book have to be practiced, too.
-What better way, then trying some of these habits with your mentor?
+What better way, then trying to explore and experience some of these habits with your mentor?